-Employment Screening Background Checks For The Hospitality Industry
+Employment Screening Background Checks For The Hospitality and food Service Industries

 The hospitality services industry includes a wide variety business entities including hotels, restaurants, resorts, theme parks, spas, conference centers, and other entertainment and hospitality venues.